Drugs and surgery can help to control coronary heart disease.

-Statins are prescribed for people with heart disease or who have a high risk of developing it.
+Statins are prescribed for people with heart disease or who have a high risk of developing coronary heart disease.
 They need to be taken long-term.
 Cholesterol levels will rise again if a person stops taking them.

-Statins are not suitable for everyone - they should not be prescribed for people with liver disease, or pregnant or breast feeding women.
+Statins are not suitable for everyone – they should not be prescribed for people with liver disease, or for pregnant or breastfeeding women.

-Coronary arteries that are blocked or have become narrow can be stretched open and a stent inserted to restore and maintain blood flow.
+Coronary arteries that are blocked or have become narrow can be stretched open by a process called angioplasty.
+An uninflated balloon is inserted via a guidewire into a partially blocked artery and inflated.
+The inflation of the balloon forces the blood vessel to widen.
+A stent could be inserted to restore and maintain blood flow.

 Most people know that a poor diet leads to ill health.
 It could be high in fat which often leads to obesity, or low in fresh fruit and vegetables which means low in vitamins and minerals.
 This can lead to deficiency diseases like scurvy.
 Most people also know that regular exercise is important to maintain good health.
 The NHS recommends that young people do an hour of exercise every day.
 Most people also know that taking drugs can lead to ill health.
 This includes illegal drugs, smoking and excessive alcohol consumption.
 Small changes in lifestyle can often have big effects on health.

 |Statins - a daily medication to control blood cholesterol levels||Drugs reduce blood cholesterol levels||May cause side-effects|